v-research/edu/internships/green_office.md

+## System description

-**green_office** is an automatic irrigation system which allows us to check our plants status remotely.
+**green_office** is an offic-size, automatic irrigation system which helps us in keeping our plants happy & healty.

-More specifically,
+More specifically, the system
-1. acquires data from humidity sensors,
+1. acquires data from the sensors (e.g. humidity) to check the helth status of the plants,
-2. makes irrigation system works,
+2. controls (the actuators of) the irrigation system,
-3. understands when (after how many days) the plants need water (how much water?)
-4. generates one or more tokens that allows us to connect remotely to the system to check its status
+4. allows the user to remotely (and super-securely) control the status of the system, and plants.

+Please, remember that plants are living things and friend of us.

 For more details plese send an email to mattia@v-research.it